-It is the resistance offered by the diode to the flow of DC current through it when a DC voltage is applied across it.
-Mathematically the static resistance is expressed as the ratio of DC voltage applied across the diode terminals to the DC current flowing through it (shown by the black dotted line in Figure 1) i.e.
+It is the resistance offered by the diode to the flow of DC through it when we apply a DC voltage to it.
+Mathematically the static resistance is expressed as the ratio of DC voltage applied across the diode terminals to the DC flowing through it (shown by the black dotted line in Figure 1) i.e.

 Dynamic or AC Resistance

-It is the resistance offered by the diode to the flow of AC current through it when it is connected in a circuit which has an AC voltage source as an active circuit element.
+It is the resistance offered by the diode to the flow of AC through it when we connect it in a circuit which has an AC voltage source as an active circuit element.
 Mathematically the dynamic resistance is given as the ratio of change in voltage applied across the diode to the resulting change in the current flowing through it.
 This is shown by the slope-indicating red solid lines in Figure 1 and is expressed as

-When the diode is connected in reverse biased condition, there will be a small current flowing through it which is called the reverse leakage current.
-The cause behind this can be attributed to the fact that when the diode functions in its reverse mode, it will not be completely free of charge carriers
+When we connect the diode in reverse biased condition, there will be a small current flowing through it which is called the reverse leakage current.
+We can attribute the cause behind this to the fact that when the diode functions in its reverse mode, it will not be completely free of charge carriers

 .
 That is, even in this state, one can experience the flow of minority carriers through the device.